-During the year, capital asset activities consisted primarily of purchasing new books and HVAC system.
+During the year, capital asset activities consisted primarily of purchasing new books, a boiler, a new roof, and grant funded items.
 Long-term liability activity consisted of changes in compensated absences.
 Additional information on capital assets and long-term debt can be found in notes 3 and 4, respectively.